-Home builders and custom contractors are encountering higher levels of competition, thinner margins, and escalating customer expectations in 2025.
-Choosing the right software can break or make your operations.
+Home builders and custom contractors are encountering higher levels of competition, thinner margins, and escalating customer expectations.
+Choosing the right construction project management software can make or break your operations.

-There are companies that are familiar with CoConstruct as one of the old-guard brands within the home builder projects marketplace, but 123worx has emerged as a serious player with its next-gen integrations and productivity.
+Many builders already know CoConstruct as one of the long-standing platforms in the residential construction software market, but 123worx has emerged as a serious player with its next-gen integrations and productivity.

 | Feature / Metric | CoConstruct | 123worx |